YTakahashii/portmux/README.md

 ## Features

-- Git worktree–aware port isolation so each checkout can reuse the same port set without collisions
+- Git worktree–aware process tracking; if another worktree already holds a port, starts fail fast and `portmux select` can hand off the running group for you
 - Group-oriented process management with shared start/stop/restart flows
 - Port reservation to avoid collisions before booting services
 - Environment templating with `${VAR}` expansion from config or `process.env`